charley04310/securing-devops/README.md

 - Protocol-Based Attacks: An attacker exploits weaknesses in the protocols (HTTP, MQTT) handled by the reverse proxy.

 ## Securing CI pipeline
+### Github pre-commit hooks

+- **Husky:** Husky is used to run pre-commit hooks that enforce code quality and best practices before a commit is made.
+- **Lint-staged:** Lint-staged is used to run ESLint on the staged files before a commit is made.

 ### Continuous Integration (CI)